rstudio/sol-eng-demo-server/README.md

 ## Disclaimers

-These images are stored in AWS ECR, they are _not_ accessible on DockerHub.
+These images are stored in AWS ECR; they are _not_ accessible on DockerHub.

 We love open source!!
-However, these resources have a very narrow vision for a very specific environment.
+However, these resources have a narrow vision for a specific environment.
 Posit uses these images for our Posit Workbench demo environment ("Colorado").
 This image builds off of the [r-session-complete](https://github.com/rstudio/rstudio-docker-products/tree/dev/r-session-complete) image.
 It serves as a great example to get started with building your own Posit Workbench session images.

 ## Description of Image

-The sol-eng-demo-server images build off of the  off of the [r-session-complete](https://github.com/rstudio/rstudio-docker-products/tree/dev/r-session-complete).
-Specifically, the image is based off of `rstudio/r-session-complete:jammy-2023.03.0--fa5bcba`.
-The `r-session-complete` includes most of the components we need for our Workbench sessions including:
+The sol-eng-demo-server images are built from [r-session-complete](https://github.com/rstudio/rstudio-docker-products/tree/dev/r-session-complete).
+Specifically, the image is based on `rstudio/r-session-complete:jammy-2023.03.0--fa5bcba`.
+The `r-session-complete` includes most of the components we need for our Workbench sessions, including:

 - Workbench session components
 - System dependencies required to build and install most R packages